CalMac pays out £215,000 in compensation for cancelled sailings in four months

 The claims consist of money paid out to customers for meals and accommodation, transport and compensation as a result of cancelled sailings.

-Willie Rennie, economy spokesman for the Lib Dems has accused the Scottish Government of wreaking “havoc” for islanders.
+Willie Rennie, economy spokesperson for the Lib Dems has accused the Scottish Government of wreaking “havoc” for islanders.

 The figures from April to July are almost £50,000 less than the whole of the 2021/22 financial year, where a total of £261,000 was paid out in compensation, the figures show.